 Even if you manage to get your bins smelling sweet, nothing can distract you from that fact that they just don’t look very attractive.

-Solution: Beautify your bins or get a crafty disguise
+Bin Life Hack: Beautify your bins or get a crafty disguise

 - You can also buy storage units, which also come in many different sizes.
 Whether you have just one bin or many, the storage units come in single, double, triple and even quadruple sizes.
 There are also combination options for both bins and recycling boxes.